The Account Model

 • A Merkle root of an on-chain or off-chain record

-This state can be updated using a special claim type (e.g. state := <new_value>), which is signed by the account and verified during settlement.
+The state can be updated using a special claim type (e.g., state := <new_value>), which is signed by the account and verified during settlement.

-All changes to an account whether sending tokens, transferring assets, or updating state must occur through signed claims.
+All changes to an account, whether through sending tokens, transferring assets, or updating state, must occur through signed claims.

 Each such signed operation becomes: